-Jake Whitaker is the Manager of Grant Writing and Research for Renne Public Policy Group (RPPG), a Division of Renne Public Law Group.
-Visit the RPPG website to learn more.
+Jake Whitaker is the Director of Grant Services for Renne Public Policy Group (RPPG), a Division of Renne Public Law Group.

 After graduating from Willamette University in Salem, Oregon with a bachelor’s degree in Political Science, Jake returned home and spent five years working for the Yolo County District Attorney.
 He specialized in obtaining funding for programs that provide alternatives to traditional prosecution using restorative justice, enhance services for victims of crime, and address the intersection of poverty, mental health, and addiction with the criminal justice system.
 Jake also has a strong background in program design and evaluation.
 After leaving the Yolo County District Attorney’s Office, Jake further devoted his career to grant writing full-time.
 Most recently he worked as a Project Manager for California Consulting, one of the largest grant writing firms in the state of California.

 Jake’s passion for public service extends beyond vying for critically needed funding.
-Serving as a Board Member for the Woodland Joint Unified School District, the youngest elected official in Yolo County, Jake was compelled to give back to his hometown and school district.
+For four years Jake served as a Board Member for the Woodland Joint Unified School District, feeling compelled to give back to his hometown school district.
 He also worked as a Legislative Assistant in the Oregon State Assembly while attending college, with a focus on agriculture and education policy.
 Since a young age, he aspired to work in public service.

 “The most satisfying part of being a grant writer is that when you do your job well, the things that you write on paper become reality.
 It’s an incredible feeling.
 It’s an opportunity to help organizations obtain resources to improve their communities, and that’s why I love this line of work.”